 Law School Grades or Work Experience - What Matters More?

 There are certain jobs you’re only going to get if you have excellent law school grades, preferably from a highly-regarded school.
-These include Supreme Court clerkships (duh!), but also most other types of federal clerkships, many BigLaw jobs, and competitive, prestigious government opportunities, such as the DOJ Honors program.
-What surprises many people is that certain public interest opportunities fall into this category!
+These include Supreme Court clerkships, other types of federal clerkships, many BigLaw jobs, and competitive, prestigious government opportunities, such as the DOJ Honors program.
+What surprises many people is that certain public interest opportunities fall into this category as well!
 Yes, many successful law students are willing to work for very little money to do work they believe in.

 However, grades will only get you so far, even if they’re excellent.
 Even in the rarified realm of great grades from prestigious law school, other factors come into play.
 For the most prestigious clerkships, for example, you really need a professor who’s “on your team” to pick up the phone and make calls for you.
 Failing that, at a minimum, you need several laudatory letters of recommendation.
 Getting good grades is nice, but I hope you’ve been nice to your professors, too!
 You’ll need their help.